 Visit our vegetarian section for more meat-free meal ideas

-Editor's note: how to make a vegan homity pie
+Make a vegan homity pie

 Homity pie has been a favourite in vegetarian restaurants like Cranks for decades, and the recent growth in veganism has seen so many dairy-free alternatives to ingredients like butter, milk and cream that it's actually quite easy to adapt this recipe into a vegan homity pie.
 Try this vegan homity pie recipe from Aimee Ryan, author of Great British Vegan.